-We get it; a skincare brand touting the benefits of moisturizing is like a doctor blasting the importance of eating right and exercising.
-Kinda duh, and definitely nothing you haven’t heard before.
-But did you know that there is actually a right way to moisturize… which bears implications that there is definitely a wrong way.
-Further, there is much more to keeping your skin properly conditioned than just applying your product of choice, especially if you could stand to make better choices about what you’re using.
-So, humor us!
-Read on to best protect your moisturizing prowess (and skin) from being all dried up!
+We get it– a skincare brand touting the benefits of moisturizing is like a doctor blasting the importance of eating right and exercising.
+Probably nothing you haven’t heard before.
+But did you know that there is actually a right way to moisturize– which bears implications that there is definitely a wrong way.

 IN A NUTSHELL

 Main Takeaways: No matter your skin type, everyone can benefit from a properly formulated moisturizer.
 But applying the proper technique is just as important as choosing the right product.

 Good to Know: When moisturizing, it is critical to not apply any downward pressure, as this can amplify the effects of gravity overtime and lead to a less-than-lifted complexion.

 We all know that moisturizing the face has long been the go-to measure for staving off wrinkles and other signs of aging.
 That’s because doing so helps add volume, giving your face a plumper, firmer appearance.
 This makes wrinkles and fine lines less perceptible and prevents the dreaded look of scaly, dry skin.
 But vanity aside, properly moisturizing one’s skin is essential to the overall health of your body’s largest organ.